Joechei Headphone Amplifier

 It does not matter what kind of music you throw at it, but to judge its sound quality and 'musicality' while tweaking I mostly used classical music and Jazz.

-Still using one opamp (which was my intention) it is fairly easy to build.
+Still using one opamp (which was my intention and challenge) it is fairly easy to build.

 For me the result is proof that very good sound does not have to be overly expensive.

 CircuitThe circuit is simple and the components are cheap: it consists of one dual opamp type OPA2134PA (see addendum for other opamps) and a power supply with two resistors and capacitors.
 These generate a positive and negative voltage for the opamp.
 This way the amp can be used with a single power supply (see addendum about other rail splitters).